New Army: 1895-1897

 Chinese soldiers in 1899–1901.
 Left: three infantrymen of the New Imperial Army.
 Front: drum major of the regular army.
 Seated on the trunk: field artilleryman.
 Right: Boxers.

-There was a forerunner to the effort of modernising the Chinese army, created before the end of the Sino-Japanese War: in February 1895, the Qing court assembled its Dingwu or the Pacification Army (定武軍 Dingwu jun), consisting of 10 battalions or ying (営), totaling 4,750 men.
+A forerunner to the effort of modernising the Chinese army was created before the end of the Sino-Japanese War: in February 1895, the Qing court assembled its Dingwu or the Pacification Army (定武軍 Dingwu jun), consisting of 10 battalions or ying (営), totaling 4,750 men.
 This was initially organized by Hu Yufen and aided by German advisor Constantin von Hanneken.
 However, after one year of training, this force had not yet been trained sufficiently to meet western standards.
 (Note: As to the man-count figures, "3000 infantrymen, 1000 artillery men, 250 cavalry men, and 500 engineers, a total of 4750 men" is given by Chien-Nung Li, although "more than five thousand men" is given by Wang 1995.
 If engineers are excluded as non-combatants the figure may round down to 4,000, as given by Chi 1976.)

 The command of this Pacification Army was turned over to Yuan Shikai by mid-December 1895, and within a few months was renamed the Newly Created Army (新建陸軍 Xinjian Lujun) and expanded to 7,000 men.
 (Yuan's Newly Created Army was later to become the Guards Army's Right Division (Wuwei Youjun).)

 The monthly expenses of the brigade were 70,000 taels (840,000 taels per year).

 The Newly Created Army (or simply the New Army) that was 7,000 men strong then became the most formidable of the three army groups stationed near Beijing and proved effective against the Boxers in Shandong province.
 Yuan refused to obey the Imperial Court's orders to halt his suppression of the Boxers when the Eight-Nation Alliance invaded China during the rebellion and refused to obey orders to fight the alliance.

 The New Army was gradually expanded and upgraded in the following years.
 Yuan became increasingly disrespectful of the dynasty and only loyal to the party from which he benefited; his defection to Cixi against the Guangxu Emperor was a major blow to the Hundred Days' Reform.
 After 1900, Yuan's troops were the only militia that the Qing court could rely on amidst revolutionary uprisings throughout China.

 Following the disgracing of Li Hongzhang in the First Sino-Japanese War, the Manchu Ronglu was made chief commander of the forces in Zhili and, eventually, Viceroy of Zhili in 1898.
 He was also minister of war for most of this period.